Little Passports Review

 Are Little Passports worth it?
-For those who are interested in culture, travel, and science, we believe the company’s kits are worth taking a look at.
+For those who are interested in culture, travel, and science, I believe the company’s kits are worth taking a look at.
 The brand also has promotions and free shipping for US customers.

 The Little Passports price per box is about $23/month for a great starting point for you to expand upon at home.

 I have to make a note in this Little Passports review that these kits do require adult help, at least the ones for younger ages.
 I think that’s a great thing and gives you a fun activity to do with your child while you watch them learn.
 You may even learn a thing or two yourself.

 Little Passports Promotions & Discounts

 At the time of this Little Passports review, I discovered the following promotions and discounts available on littlepassports.com:

 - Save 20% sitewide when you use Little Passports coupon code: “BIRTHDAY”

 - Refer a friend to get $25 off your next kit

 - Get free DIY activities and discounts when subscribing to their newsletter

 To sign up for Little Passports, first, you’ll need to head to their official website and follow these steps: